-- .1 Development or alteration of land to occur outside the designated DPA, as determined by CSRD based on information provided by a BC Land Surveyor. - .2 Activities listed in sections 6.2.5.3 that are: - a.
-Proposed on properties with slopes 50% or less and; - b.
-Not located in an area identified on Schedule E as a 'Steep Creek Hazard Area'; and, - c.
-Where a preliminary 'overview' geohazard assessment report has been conducted by a Professional Engineer or Professional Geoscientist and determined that the subject property will be safe from the effects of potential geohazard events. - .3 Non-structural repairs or renovations (including roof repairs or replacement) to a structure provided that such repairs or renovations do not increase the gross floor area of the structure. - .4 Replacement or repair of an existing deck (without a roof or walls), provided that the location and dimensions do not change. - .5 Subdivision to facilitate parcel consolidation. - .6 The construction of a small accessory building or structure if all the following apply:
+- .1 Development or alteration of land to occur outside the designated DPA, as determined by CSRD.
+This determination may be based on information provided by a BC Land Surveyor. - .2 Alteration of land where a preliminary 'overview' geohazard assessment report has been conducted by a Professional Engineer or Professional Geoscientist and determined that the subject property will be safe from the effects of potential geohazard events. - .3 Non-structural repairs or renovations (including roof repairs or replacement) to a structure provided that such repairs or renovations do not increase the floor area of the structure. - .4 Replacement or repair of lawfully existing deck (without a roof or walls), provided that the location and dimensions do not change. - .5 Subdivision to facilitate parcel consolidation.

-- a.
-The building or structure is located within an existing landscaped area; - b.
-The total area of the building or structure is less than 10 m2; and, - c.
-The building or structure is not used for habitation. - .7 Removal of hazard trees determined by a Certified Arborist or Registered Professional Forester (who is qualified to do tree risk assessment) that represent an imminent risk to safety of life or buildings. - .8 Construction of farm buildings that do not contain habitable space and are: - a.
-Located on land classified as farm pursuant to the Assessment Act and; - b.
-Used primarily for housing equipment or livestock, or the production, storage or processing of agricultural and horticultural produce or feed but does not include a building that is used in whole or in part for a cannabis operation. - .9 Free standing signs and fences. - .10 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land. - .11 Emergency response actions necessary to prevent, control or reduce immediate and substantial threats to life or property during emergency events. - .12 All forest management activities on lands subject to the Forest Act or Private Managed Forest Land Act. - .13 Public utilities and infrastructure. - .14 Activities conducted and/or approved by the CSRD, Department of Fisheries and Oceans and/or Ministry of Environment with respect to trail construction, stream enhancement, fish and wildlife habitat restoration and in-stream works pursuant section 11 of the Water Sustainability Act. - .15 Activities conducted by the CSRD or its agents where appropriate measures have been undertaken to satisfy the applicable DPA guidelines.
+- .6 The construction of a small accessory building or structure if the building or structure is less than 10 m2 and not used for habitation. - .7 Removal of a hazardous tree, as determined in a report by a Certified Arborist or Registered Professional Forester (who is qualified to do tree risk assessment) that represent an imminent risk to safety of life or buildings.
+The report is required to be submitted to the CSRD. - .8 Free standing signs and fences. - .9 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land. - .10 Emergency response actions necessary to prevent, control or reduce immediate and substantial threats to life or property during emergency events. - .11 All timber harvesting. - .12 Activities conducted and/or approved by the CSRD, Department of Fisheries and Oceans and/or Ministry of Environment with respect to trail construction, stream enhancement, fish and wildlife habitat restoration and in-stream works pursuant section 11 of the Water Sustainability Act. - .13 Activities conducted by the CSRD or its agents where appropriate measures have been undertaken to satisfy the applicable DPA guidelines.